sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

 |

-11. When you’re done, click Create Project.
+11. When you’re done, click [Create Project].

   a.
 If you’re successful, you’ll see the review project pane.
   b.
 The Project AOI will now show the location of a subset of your plots (a maximum number can be displayed).